-COVID-19 Update: This video was recorded on January 2020, a few weeks before the global pandemic affected the United States.
-Our next GAW will be held September 2021, registration will open on August 1st.
+Note: This video was recorded on January 2020, a few weeks before the global pandemic affected the United States.
+Our next GAW will be held on September 21-22, 2022, registration now open.

 Kate: Have you ever considered adopting a newborn?
 My name’s Kate.
 I’m a social work supervisor for Friends in Adoption and I’d like to talk to you about an adoption experience.
 A Master Class in Adoption, not to be missed!